EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_14-High-Availability-and-Disaster-Recovery.md

 ### Introduction

-In this exercise, you will upgrade a Windows Server 2012 R2 cluster to Windows Server 2019.
+In this exercise, you will upgrade a Windows Server 2012 R2 cluster consisting of Node1 and Node2 to Windows Server 2016.

 #### Tasks